 For the remaining portion of this checklist, go to “Domain Analytics” and click on “Backlinks”.

 Topical Relevance Analysis

 The “Categories” feature is super useful.
-It does remind of Majestic’s Topical Trust Flow Topics (which is great too).
-You can use SEMRush’s Categories to review your own link profile.
+It does remind me of Majestic’s Topical Trust Flow Topics (which is great too).
+You can utilize SEMRush’s Categories to review your own link profile.